prachigauriar/Task/README.md

   though the dependent tasks still receive the `‑retry` message.
 If you wish to run a task that is in the ready state, send it the `‑start` message.
 Tasks in the pending state cannot be run, but will automatically be started when their prerequisites finish successfully.
+* Workflows that contain no tasks will finish immediately upon receiving `‑start`.
 * As a minor optimization, sending `‑start` to a task only enqueues an operation on its operation queue if the task is in the ready state.
 The operation itself still ensures that the task is in the ready state before invoking the task’s `‑main` method, but this should lead to better